 Voltage Test Probe

-If you have an untreated helicopter you can see the corona discharge under conditions of pitch black darkness.
-Be sure and remove the rotor blades first.
-In daylight you can use a non-contact voltage tester which will light up when it detects a buildup of static electricity.
+You can use a non-contact voltage tester which will light up when it detects a buildup of static electricity.

 Try using the tester before and after you apply your remedies.
 You can use the tester to see how much progress you have made with your treatments.
 The tester that I purchased at Home Depot can be adjusted for sensitivity.
 Maximum sensitivity can make you unnecessarily paranoid.